 Fatigue attacks my body in many different ways.
 Sometimes I wake up feeling pretty darn good and think this is going to be a productive day only to need to lie down for a nap after being awake for just a few hours.
 Some days it strikes several times throughout a day requiring me to take multiple naps.
 At times, I only experience an increased level of sluggishness, but as long as I take things slow I am able to check off a few items from my to-do list.
 My least favorite fatigue attack is what I call the Sleeping Beauty spell.
 It’s when the beast refuses to allow me to do anything but sleep for an entire day or several consecutive days.

 Under a sleeping spell

-I have discovered that fighting the overwhelming urge to sleep to be counterproductive.
-When I try to push through it I still accomplish nothing and anything I did had to be redone afterward because my brain wasn’t fully participating.
-For the most part, there is nothing I can do but to obey the orders of this beast.
+I have discovered that fighting the overwhelming urge to sleep is counterproductive.
+When I try to push through it I still accomplish nothing and anything I did has to be redone afterward because my brain wasn’t fully participating.
+For the most part, there is nothing I can do but obey the orders of this beast.
 One thing I do differently than in the past is to be more aware of how hard I am pushing my body on a daily basis.
 It hasn’t stopped the attacks, but it has shortened the duration of extended sleep spells.
-Instead of losing weeks at a time I now only lose a few days at a time.
+Instead of losing weeks at a time I now lose only a few days at a time.
 Not ideal, but this chronic gal will take what she can get!